How can we slow down/reverse the process of aging?

 My mother has suffered a stroke, heart attack, renal failure, and memory loss, all common complications of old age.
 When I last facetimed her, I could tell she was already long gone, drifting away piece by piece.
 Her body and mind were both fighting a rising tide.
 This doesn’t have to be the destination of every life well lived.

 After joining A4M, I learned that there are ways to prevent these complications and live both longer and happier.
-Hormone replacement therapy is one of many ways to achieve that goal.
-After learning about
+Hormone replacement

-complications.
+therapy is one of many ways to achieve that goal.
+After learning about genetics and genomics at Stanford, attending conferences from Precision medicine on a regular basis, and diving deep into the study of aging, I believe that we can treat the aging disease and all its complications.
 From memory loss to fragility, bone and muscle loss, poor vision, to cancer, all can be combated.
 One major idea about longevity is the reprogramming of cells to repair and replace the malfunctioning organs.
 The more cells divide as we age, the higher the probability of having more broken DNA pieces and therefore, more malfunctioning organs and cancer cell formation.

 How we define a condition as a disease rather than as a natural part of life is greatly influenced by social and cultural standards.
 Some of the complications of aging such as Alzheimer’s were once considered normal aging.
 Osteoporosis was recognized as a disease by WHO only in 1994.
 It was in 1998 that ageing was classified as a disease for the first time by Callahan and Topinkova.

 There are currently five countries making efforts to stop and/or reverse the ageing process: The US, Australia, Singapore, Israel, and the UK.
-As well as these national endeavors, there are many private companies (mainly in the US) working towards the same goal.These include Samumed, Human Longevity, Cellularity, Blue Rock Therapeutics, Bioage labs, cellularity, Blue rock therapeutics, unity biotechnology, Alkahest, life bioscience, calico ( google research),Elysium (NR),etc.
+As well as these national endeavors, there are many private companies (mainly in the US) working towards the same goal.These include Samumed, Human Longevity, Cellularity, Blue Rock Therapeutics, Bio age labs, cellularity, Blue rock therapeutics, unity biotechnology, Alkahest, life bioscience, calico ( google research),Elysium (NR),etc.

-World Health Organization adds extension code for ‘aging-related’ via ICD- 11:
+World Health Organization adds extension code for ‘aging-related’ via ICD-11:

 “With the recent acceleration of the broad science of Juvenescence, it has now been conclusively proven that aging is itself a unitary disease and should be so categorized.
-July 2, 2018
+July 2, 2018”

-The Theories of Aging:
+The Theories of Aging

 The desire to fight aging has a long history, and for good reasons.
-Aging is the main risk factor for many chronic degenerative diseases and cancer.
-It causes muscle and bone loss, brain atrophy, Alzheimer’s Disease, heart disease, dementia, diabetes, and more.
-The signs are clear: aging is a massive risk to our health, but the exact cause of this process is still up for debate.
+Aging is the main risk factor for many chronic degenerative diseases

 The theories of aging include: